bakame-php/aide/src/Error/README.md

 ### Controlling when to throw or not your errors.

-The class general behaviour is controlled by two (2) static method:
+The class general behaviour is controlled by two (2) static methods.
+In all cases if an error occurred, it is converted into an `ErrorException` and will be made accessible via the `Cloak::errors` method.
+The difference being that with:

-- `Cloak::throwOnError`: every instance of `Cloak` will throw on error;
+- `Cloak::throwOnError`: every instance will throw on the first error;
-- `Cloak::silentOnError`: every instance of `Cloak` will record the error but won't throw it;
+- `Cloak::silentOnError`: no exception will be thrown;

 > [!NOTE]
-> to respect PHP's default behaviour by default `Cloak` uses `Cloak::silentOnError`
+> to respect PHP's behaviour, `Cloak` uses `Cloak::silentOnError` by default

 ### Named constructors